 Section D - which appear not to be "hazardous substances" in the meaning of the Hazardous Substances Strategy but where the evidence is not conclusive

 All substances listed in Sections A - D remain of possible concern and OSPAR can decide any time to take actions if considered necessary, especially if new information becomes available.
 The screening process and the information sources are summarised in the Screening Documentation.
 Extracts of the screening database can be obtained upon request from the Secretariat.
 OSPAR is continuing joint efforts to collect targeted information on substances in Section A to further clarify the concern of the substances and to direct any further actions which could be followed-up within OSPAR or brought to the attention of the most suitable international frameworks.
-The section status of the substances on the List of Substances of Possible Concern is regularly updated.
+The List is undergoing a major revision and a new List is expected to be published in 2021/22.

 Are persistence, liability to bioaccumulate and toxicity the only criteria for selecting substances?